 This is the key to fulfilling your health and fitness goals.
-I grasped it intellectually from Robbins, but now that I’ve experienced it for myself, I can verify it’s truth.
+I grasped it intellectually from Robbins, but now that I’ve experienced it for myself, I can verify it is true.
 It almost seems like magic, but it’s science.
-(Though I guess science can be magical, too.)
+Though I guess science can be magical, too.

 All human behavior is driven by one of two things: either towards pleasure or away from pain.
 You must understand how your brain works and responds to different stimuli.
-And then you can use this principle when it comes to forming new and better habits.
+And then, you can use this principle when it comes to forming new healthy habits.

-Our brain has been preprogrammed from birth – genetics- and shaped throughout our childhood years.
-We inherited this brain that automatically caused us to respond in certain ways to certain stimuli.
+Our brain has been preprogrammed from birth genetics and shaped throughout our childhood years.
+We inherited this brain that automatically caused us to respond in specific ways to certain stimuli.

-We can learn to re-program our brains to associate certain behavior with pleasure and certain behavior with pain.
-When I read ‘Unleash The Giant Within’, I only understood this principle on a mental level, as a concept.
+We can learn to re-program our brains to associate particular behavior with pleasure and specific behavior with pain.
+When I read ‘Unleash The Giant Within,’ I only understood this principle on a mental level as a concept.
 Recently, I became more aware of how this idea of pain versus pleasure rings true for me.

 On Forming New Healthy Habits and How to Start